yevgeniyilyin/aws-certification/machine-learning/machine-learning.md

 Commonly supported `ContentType` values and the algorithms that use them:
 ![](img/content-types-for-built-in-algos.png)

+- Many Amazon SageMaker algorithms support training with data in CSV format.
+To use data in CSV format for training, in the input data channel specification, specify `text/csv` as the `ContentType`.
+- Amazon SageMaker requires that a CSV file does not have a header record and that the target variable is in the first column.
+- To run unsupervised learning algorithms that don't have a target, specify the number of label columns in the content type.
+For example `content_type=text/csv;label_size=0`.

 #### Supervised learning
 General purpose algorithms that can be used for classification or regression problems: